courtney-rosenthal/web-nsupdate/INSTALL.md

 Test the update capability.
 Point your web browser to the installed "nsupdate.php" script.
 This should bring up a form for manual entry.
 Submit your entry, and verify the update was successful.

+## Setup the client

+Finally, setup the client to send DNS updates.
+The included ddns-check.sh is an example of the script I run on my home network to update the address of my broadband gateway.

 ## Debugging